 18. Add an impressive feature

-One or two remarkable features that are going to make your property stand out from the other properties in the area is going to help with the selling of your house.
+One or two remarkable features that are going to make your property stand out from the other properties in the area are going to help with the selling of your house.

 It doesn’t have to be an expensive or over-the-top feature.
 Sometimes, even the simple, yet important features, can work.
 You need to operate according to the style of your house and to consider the scale and the period as well.